 - whether the proposed Hearing Device is on the approved List or whether separate approval is required in exceptional circumstances

 The agent may approve the replacement of a hearing device within five years if:

 - the worker's hearing has changed significantly, and

-- a Hearing Device Fitting Package fee and management fee may apply where early replacement is approved.
+A Hearing device fitting package fee may apply where early replacement is approved.

-WorkSafe will not replace a device which has:
+The agent will not replace a hearing device which has:

 - not been used, maintained and stored in accordance with the manufacturer's instructions

-The Agent may replace a lost or damaged hearing device in exceptional circumstances and only once within five years of supply of an original or replacement device.
+The agent may replace a lost or damaged hearing device in exceptional circumstances and only once within five years of supply of an original or replacement hearing device.
 The loss or damage must:

-- pay for a replacement hearing device that is identical to the lost [or damaged] hearing device where that device is available on the current List
+- pay for a replacement Hearing Device that is identical to the lost or damaged hearing device where that hearing device is available on the current List

 - consider a different hearing device if:

 - an identical hearing device is not available on the current list, or

 - the lost or damaged hearing device was provided more than 12 months previously and the Hearing Service Provider submits a Hearing assessment and device request form or the Hearing assessment and device exception request form to provide information about the worker's hearing status and the clinical justification for a different hearing device